 Changes include a new Impact Assessment Act, replacing the Canadian Environmental Assessment Act, 2012 and a new Impact Assessment Agency of Canada replacing the Canadian Environmental Assessment Agency.

 The Act broadens the scope of the assessment process and adds enhanced consultation with groups, particularly Indigenous groups that may be affected.
 Further, the scope of effects that will be taken into account is broader under the new regime.
-Significantly expanded factors include: traditional indigenous knowledge; alternative means of carrying out the designated project which are technically and economically feasible (including the use of best available technologies); the extent to which the project contributes to sustainability; the extent to which the proposed project’s effects contribute or hinder the Canadian Government’s ability to meet its environmental obligations and climate change commitments; and studies or plans conducted or prepared by a jurisdiction related to the proposed project.
+Significantly expanded factors include: traditional indigenous knowledge; alternative means of carrying out the designated project which are technically and economically feasible (including the use of best available technologies); the extent to which the project contributes to sustainability; the extent to which the proposed project’s effects contribute to or hinder the Canadian Government’s ability to meet its environmental obligations and climate change commitments; and studies or plans conducted or prepared by a jurisdiction related to the proposed project.

 Interestingly, “sustainability”, defined as “the ability to protect the environment, contribute to the social, economic well-being of the people of Canada and preserve their health in a manner that benefits future and present generations”, is now a mandatory consideration.
 And while this includes economic well-being, direct economic consideration is now missing from the extensive list of factors to consider.
 Resource companies tend to heavily promote the economic benefits their project will bring to a region.
 With this being substantially less important in the new assessment process, companies will need to be able to speak to a broader range of benefits.